Jehangir-Wahid/My-Resume/README.md

 #### Software Engineer (Dec 2016 – May 2019)

-Worked on several Self-care portals that are elaborated below in the Key Projects section.
+Worked on several Self-care portals using **Magento 1 & 2** that are elaborated below in the Key Projects section.
 The following is the summary of my responsibilities:

 <strong>&nbsp;o&nbsp;</strong> Providing support on different projects by maintaining the developed applications.<br />
 <strong>&nbsp;o&nbsp;</strong> Discussion and proposal of new implementations.<br />